Glyceryl trinitrate (also called GTN) spray is used to relieve chest pain (angina). Find out how to use it safely and possible side effects.

-- Keep your GTN spray with you at all times: make sure you have your GTN spray with you at all times so you know where it is when you need it and don't hesitate to use it.
+- Keep your GTN spray with you at all times – make sure you always have your GTN spray with you so you know where it is when you need it.
+Don't hesitate to use it.

-- Sit down before using GTN spray because it can make you feel light-headed and dizzy.
+- Sit down before using GTN spray – it can make you feel light-headed and dizzy.

-- Check the expiry date written on the canister.
-After this date the spray may not work, so you will need to get a new
+- Check the expiry date on the canister – after this date the spray may not work, so you will need to get a new spray.

 - Do you have low blood pressure?